 The first step I took was creating the sales page.

-I created a blank template in the WordPress theme and created a new page.
-Since I use WPEngine for hosting, I pushed these changes to a staging platform to build the page in HTML and CSS.
+I created a blank template in the WPEngine for web hosting, I pushed these changes to a staging platform to build the page in HTML and CSS.

 The page is simple, and it’s based on my Asana for Bloggers sales page.
 It starts with a feature box, expands into video lessons, and ends with a FAQ section.

 I’m using Gumroad as my product delivery system.
 I created a new account specifically for Roasty Coffee and uploaded all the videos.
 When someone buys, they can either stream or download the videos right from Gumroad.

 This makes things easy and it’s exactly how I sell my Asana for Bloggers course.
 In the future, this process may change, but for now, it was quick and easy to set up.